United Parcel Service, Inc. (NYSE:UPS) Shares Sold by Braun Bostich & Associates Inc.

 United Parcel Service Increases Dividend

-The company also recently announced a quarterly dividend, which will be paid on Friday, March 10th.
-Investors of record on Tuesday, February 21st will be issued a $1.62 dividend.
-This is a boost from United Parcel Service’s previous quarterly dividend of $1.52.
-This represents a $6.48 dividend on an annualized basis and a dividend yield of 3.54%.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, March 10th.
+Investors of record on Tuesday, February 21st will be paid a dividend of $1.62 per share.
 The ex-dividend date of this dividend is Friday, February 17th.
-United Parcel Service’s dividend payout ratio (DPR) is currently 49.09%.
+This is a positive change from United Parcel Service’s previous quarterly dividend of $1.52.
+This represents a $6.48 annualized dividend and a yield of 3.54%.
+United Parcel Service’s dividend payout ratio is currently 49.09%.

-United Parcel Service declared that its board has authorized a share buyback plan on Tuesday, January 31st that authorizes the company to buyback $5.00 billion in shares.
-This buyback authorization authorizes the transportation company to buy up to 3% of its shares through open market purchases.
-Shares buyback plans are often a sign that the company’s leadership believes its shares are undervalued.
+United Parcel Service announced that its board has approved a stock buyback program on Tuesday, January 31st that authorizes the company to repurchase $5.00 billion in outstanding shares.
+This repurchase authorization authorizes the transportation company to repurchase up to 3% of its shares through open market purchases.
+Shares repurchase programs are typically a sign that the company’s management believes its stock is undervalued.

+In related news, insider Norman M. Brothers, Jr. sold 20,724 shares of United Parcel Service stock in a transaction dated Friday, February 17th.
+The shares were sold at an average price of $182.26, for a total transaction of $3,777,156.24.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
 In other United Parcel Service news, CFO Brian Newman sold 19,000 shares of the firm’s stock in a transaction on Friday, February 17th.
 The stock was sold at an average price of $182.46, for a total transaction of $3,466,740.00.
 Following the transaction, the chief financial officer now directly owns 11,677 shares in the company, valued at approximately $2,130,585.42.
 The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
-In related news, insider Norman M. Brothers, Jr. sold 20,724 shares of United Parcel Service stock in a transaction dated Friday, February 17th.
+Also, insider Norman M. Brothers, Jr. sold 20,724 shares of United Parcel Service stock in a transaction dated Friday, February 17th.
 The stock was sold at an average price of $182.26, for a total value of $3,777,156.24.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, CFO Brian Newman sold 19,000 shares of United Parcel Service stock in a transaction dated Friday, February 17th.
-The stock was sold at an average price of $182.46, for a total value of $3,466,740.00.
-Following the completion of the sale, the chief financial officer now directly owns 11,677 shares of the company’s stock, valued at approximately $2,130,585.42.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 54,341 shares of company stock worth $9,848,061.
-Corporate insiders own 0.12% of the company’s stock.
+In the last 90 days, insiders sold 54,341 shares of company stock valued at $9,848,061.
+Company insiders own 0.12% of the company’s stock.

 United Parcel Service, Inc operates as a logistics and package delivery company that provides supply chain management services.
 Its logistics services include transportation, distribution, contract logistics, ground freight, ocean freight, air freight, customs brokerage, insurance, and financing.
 The firm operates through the following segments: U.S.